max1mde/AG-Wiki/README.md

 > **Important**
 > If you want to use a custom component in your layout you first need to manually add a dummy component
-> You can now insert your component in the dummy component
+> after that you can insert your component in the dummy component

 ```java
 public class MyLayout implements LayoutExtension {